vedanthkallakuri/FoundAI/README.md

 ## Image Classification
 The PyTorch ResNet18 model evaluates images of lost items and matches them with found items, ranking similarity based on pre-trained neural networks.

-## Integration
-Users can upload images to AWS S3, which are then linked in the MongoDB database.
-This allows the system to return visually similar items quickly and accurately.

-## Accomplishments We're Proud Of
+## Accomplishments
-### Accurate Image Matching: We successfully fine-tuned our image classification model, which allows users to upload a picture of their lost item and receive accurate matches.
+* Accurate Image Matching: We successfully fine-tuned our image classification model, which allows users to upload a picture of their lost item and receive accurate matches.
-### Optimized Search Algorithm: Filtering the ImageNet dataset to focus on relevant keywords improved the search accuracy and overall performance.
+* Optimized Search Algorithm: Filtering the ImageNet dataset to focus on relevant keywords improved the search accuracy and overall performance.
-### Scalable Platform: We built a platform that is easy to use, scalable, and robust, capable of handling large datasets and user interactions efficiently.
+* Scalable Platform: We built a platform that is easy to use, scalable, and robust, capable of handling large datasets and user interactions efficiently.

 ## What We Learned
 * Process and classify image data using PyTorch and fine-tune machine learning models for real-world applications.